 The design is by Carole Lake of Stitch Play Designs.

-Anyway, I watched him stitch it up and then I read about it online at Carole’s website, and then I was hooked.
+Anyway, first I watched him stitch it and read about it online at Carole’s website, and now I’m hooked.

 Cliff Dwellers at Mesa Verde

 As my long time followers will remember, about three years ago I went to Mesa Verde, CO to visit the cliff dwellers there.

 I even watch the live webcam of one of the largest dwelling remains.
 You can see the sun hit it in the morning and watch play of light on the ancient dwelling as the sun moves overhead into the sunset.
 I am just fascinated by the Four Corners region (which I visited other sites as I traveled through the west).